KhatunaKhatuna/image-search-api/README.md

 # Photo Gallery

-### in .env file replase 'Access Key' with your key

-This project was bootstrapped with [npm create vite@latest ]
+This project was bootstrapped with npm create vite@latest

 ## Available Scripts